Nonlocal continuous-variable gates by amplified optical connections: Results

 The scenario changes with realistic OPAs of non-unit efficiency $\eta<1$.
-As the amplifiers introduce additional losses even in the absence of squeezing, see~(\ref{eq:OPAModel}), we identify two different scenarios, case (off): only offline squeezing produced by OPA 1 is considered, while the online PSAs are removed, corresponding to the choices $\eta_1=\eta<1$, $\eta_k=G_k=1$ for $k>1$ in Fig.~\ref{fig:01-Protocols}; case (on): we keep all online and offline lossy OPAs with $\eta_k=\eta<1$.
+Since the online amplifiers introduce thermal noise even for $1-\eta \ll 1$, we identify two different scenarios, case (off): only offline squeezing produced by OPA 1 is considered, while the online PSAs are removed, corresponding to the choices $\eta_1=\eta<1$, $\eta_k=G_k=1$ for $k>1$ in Fig.~\ref{fig:01-Protocols}; case (on): we keep all online and offline lossy OPAs with $\eta_k=\eta<1$.
 The corresponding negativities $E_{N,{\rm off(on)}}^{(\rm s)}(\eta)$, ${\rm s}=\SB,\GP$, depicted in Fig.~\ref{fig:02-GatesNeg}, exhibit a maximum transmission loss, after which they drop to $0$, preventing long-distance entanglement.
 The entanglement break is a consequence of the thermal noise introduced by the lossy OPAs, that makes the gate excess noise $\xi_{\rm off(on)}^{(\rm s)}(\eta)$, reported in Fig.~\ref{fig:03-GatesNoise}(a), exceed the maximum tolerable threshold $\xi_{\rm max}=2g$ for large losses, so that Eq.~(\ref{eq:LN}) vanishes.

-However, when $T\ll 1$ online OPAs, although being noisy, are still helpful to considerably increase the maximum transmission loss.
+Furthermore, for lossless channel ($T=1$) we observe a gap between $E_{N,{\rm on}}^{(\rm s)}(\eta)$ (dotted lines in Fig.~\ref{fig:02-GatesNeg}) and the protocols employing ideal OPAs (solid lines), being absent in the (off) case (dashed lines in Fig.~\ref{fig:02-GatesNeg}), which is direct consequence of the internal losses of online OPAs.
+In fact, when $T=1$, the optimal online squeezing is low, $G_2 \approx 1$, as discussed in App.~\ref{app:NONLOCALAPP}, so that the online OPA effectively acts as a lossy channel with transmissivity $\eta$, see~(\ref{eq:OPAModel}), and reduces the entangling capability of the gate.
+On the contrary, when $T\ll 1$, $G_2$ gets large values, thus counteracting the detriments of the internal losses.
+In such regime, we observe a crossing between $E_{N,{\rm off}}^{(\rm s)}(\eta)$ and $E_{N,{\rm on}}^{(\rm s)}(\eta)$ and online OPAs, although noisy, become helpful to considerably increase the maximum transmission loss.
 Instead, in the opposite limit $1-T\ll 1$ the $\SB$ and $\GP$ schemes behave differently.
 In the former, the best strategy is to use only OPA 1 as offline squeezer, since for $1-\eta\ll 1$ the excess noise in case (off) reads: